 One fall, I began a conversation with a student from the University of Central Florida (UCF) at my neighborhood gym.
 Noticing his accent, I asked him where he was from.
 He answered that he was from the Middle East.
 He wore a cross on his neck, so I asked if he was a Christian.
 He said yes; he’d grown up going to the Catholic Church in his country.

 He shared with me about what growing up in that part of the world was like.
 He told me we don’t realize how good we have it in America.
 His friends in other Middle Eastern countries live under violence and death.
 I told him that God used him to remind me of the need to pray for Christians and for the spread of the good news of Jesus Christ in the Middle East.

-When I said this he looked at me and said very politely that he does not usually talk to people about religion.
-He mentioned that he comes from a region of the world comprised of people from three religious groups: Jews, Muslims and Christians.
-These groups share a common history and origin yet there are hostilities and no real hope for peace.
+He looked at me and said very politely that he does not usually talk to people about religion.
+He mentioned that he comes from a region of the world mainly comprised of people from three religious groups: Jews, Muslims and Christians.
+These groups share a common history and origin, yet there is hostility and little hope for peace.

-As he finished, I interjected that this is true but what is said about these people does not always agree.
-For example what each faith says about Jesus is radically different.
-In particular, Muslims believe Jesus to be a prophet but not God incarnate.
-Whereas Christians believe that Jesus is not only a prophet but the Son of God.
+As he finished, I shared that although this is true, what is said about these people does not always agree.
+For example, what each faith says about Jesus is radically different.
+In particular, Muslims believe Jesus to be a prophet but not God in the flesh, whereas Christians believe that Jesus is not only a prophet but the Son of God.

-I then said that Jesus is the only way to God (John 14:6).
-At this point he politely said to me that he did not mean to be rude but he wanted to know what I thought about Buddhism.
-I said, “Honestly, I don’t know a lot about Buddhism but any belief system that lays out any other path to God apart from trusting in Jesus Christ is false.”
+I said that Jesus is the only way to God (John 14:6).
+At this point, he politely said to me that he did not mean to be rude but he wanted to know what I thought about Buddhism.
+I said, “Honestly, I don’t know a lot about Buddhism, but any belief system that lays out any other path to God apart from trusting in Jesus Christ is false.”